g1eny0ung/hugo-theme-dream/README.md

 ## Installation

-Go to your blog folder and:
+Go into your blog folder and:

 ```
 cd themes